Posted By The Law Offices of Eugene G. Bruno, P.C. Posted in: Rideshare Accident.

 If you are injured due to a ridesharing service driver’s mistake, we advise you to seek legal advice immediately so you know your next steps.

 We know you will have many questions that need answering if you get into an accident, especially if it wasn’t your fault.
 If medical bills are piling up and you can’t work, you may start to panic.
 At the Law Offices of Eugene G. Bruno, we don’t believe that someone else’s negligence should mean that your financial livelihood should be in jeopardy.
 If you need a ridesharing accident attorney in Chula Vista to fight for your rights, we are standing by to take your case.
-You can contact us for a free consultation by clicking here or calling us as 619-577-4077.
+You can contact us for a free consultation by clicking here or calling us at 888-278-6688.